 – Files can be created and edited locally and then uploaded to the server by using an FTP client software.

 – Files can be edited through a direct connection of the text editor software to the files on the server.
 In this case, when you open a file, it is loaded locally for editing in a temporary directory.
-When you then save the file, it is automatically uploaded back to the server, replacing the original.
-The download and upload processes are “transparent” to the user, it is “as if” you were editing the file directly on the server, by using a graphical editor, without having to worry about file transfers.
+When you then save the file, it is automatically uploaded back to the server in the background, replacing the previous version of the file.
+The download and upload processes are “transparent” to the user, it is “as if” you were editing the file directly on the server, by using a graphical editor, without having to explicitly worry about file transfers.
 Needless to say, we suggest you use this second option, unless you are actually developing locally on your own server machine and do not need any remote file transfer.

-There are specialized text editors for all operating systems.
+There are code text editors for all operating systems.
 One thing we should maybe point out upfront is that Microsoft World is not suitable to edit HTML or code.
-You will need a text editor that works on text only files and implements some specialized features for working on source code files.
+Never edit source code files with Microsoft World.
+You will need a text editor that works on text only files and implements some dedicated features for working on source code files.

 Extremely simple, always available text editing programs are “Text Edit” on the Mac and “Notepad” on Windows.
 We mention them because they are installed by default on the respective OS.
 However we do not recommend them as they are not specialized source code editors.
 For instance neither syntax highlighting nor working on remote files are supported by any of the two.
 On Ubuntu Linux and other distributions you will find a very good editor installed by default, called Gedit.
 If you have Linux as local OS, you could consider it as editor of choice.